Pros: Well-tuned, fun and balanced, U-Shaped with stronger sub-bass, good all-rounder pick, build quality and fit

 Relatively well thought out for an IEM in this price range, good cable and carrying case really establishes itself as one of the better products out there.

 Build Quality and Fit (Score: 8.5/10)

 The Vesper was made to fit smaller ears for the ladies and surprisingly it fit well in mine as well!
-The ergonomic design and attention on details on its shell really made it super comfortable to wear over longer listening periods (it probably stands at the top 25% percentile in terms of comfort of all the IEMs that I wore so far).
+The ergonomic design and attention to details on its shell really made it super comfortable to wear over longer listening periods (it probably stands at the top 25% percentile in terms of comfort of all the IEMs that I wore so far).
 I have a slightly larger than average ear so takes that into consideration as to why I felt the Vesper was comfortable to me.
-The shell itself seems to be durable although I am unsure if it was made of acrylic or plastic, but it felt towards the latter as I spend more time with it.
+The shell itself seems to be durable although I am unsure if it was made of acrylic or plastic, it felt towards the latter as I spend more time with it.